 $85,695 will get you the 2021 Escalade Premium Luxury variant with the Performance Package, which encompasses goodies such as the Magnetic Ride Control, an electronic limited-slip differential, and the trailering integration package.
 The latter includes an integrated brake controller, hitch assist guidelines, trailering app, and a camera.

 Gallery: 2021 Cadillac Escalade

-Should you be willing to pay six figures for an Escalade even before adding options, the Platinum flavor can be had for both the Premium Luxury and Sport trims.
+Should you be willing to pay six figures for an Escalade even before adding options, the Platinum flavor can be had for both the Premium Luxury and Sport trims – in our Escalade review, the Platinum showed well.
 In both cases, the latest Cadillac luxobarge kicks off at $101,745.